de4a-eu/de4a-connector-ng/README.md

 # DCNG - DE4A Connector NG

 This is the implementation of the DE4A Connector based on the TOOP Connector.

-It includes [phase4](https://github.com/phax/phase4) as the AS4 gateway for sending and receiving messages but can also be extended to use other AS4 Gateways.
+It includes [phase4](https://github.com/phax/phase4) as the AS4 gateway for sending and receiving messages but also supports Holodeck as an external AS4 Gateway (using the TOOP setup).

 The thing is just called "Connector" in the rest of the documentation.